byuids-resumes/Resume-Wright/docs/index.md

 `May 2021`
 __Brigham Young University-Idaho__, Nba Stats Programmming Project

-- Pulled NBA player stat data from the internet using python to analyze
+- Through Python, pulled NBA player stat data from the internet to be able to analyze it
-- Created an interactive Python program using pandas to allow users to find stats and perform comparisons between NBA players from the 2020-2021 season
+- Created an interactive Python program using pandas so users can find stats and perform comparisons between NBA players from the 2020-2021 season

 `October 2021`
 __Brigham Young University-Idaho__, Intermediate Statistics Regression Analysis Apple Stock

-- Cleaned and Analyzed Apple stock data using R for Regression Analysis
+- Cleaned and analyzed Apple stock data using R for Regression Analysis
-- Analyzed how strong of a correlation that NASDAQ’s stock has on Apple’s stock performance using a regression analysis in R.
+- Analyzed how strong of a correlation NASDAQ’s stock has on Apple’s stock performance using a regression analysis in R.

 ## Service and Work History